Oh My God ((G)I-dle song): Promotion

 (G)I-dle had two versions of choreography, black (devil) and white (angel) to be performed on music shows.
 On April 9, the group performed the lead single for the first time on Mnet's M Countdown performing the black version, followed by performances on KBS' Music Bank for the white version, MBC's Show!
 Music Core, SBS Inkigayo, Arirang TV's Simply K-Pop, and SBS MTV's The Show.

 On April 11, (G)I-dle held a special event, Oh My Call where 50 selected winners to participate the online fanmeeting.
 On April 25, the group held a comical prerecorded first solo concert, Safe House Concert through Hello82, with staff members were seen manually controlling strobe lights, rotating stage lights, making artificial stage fog with a diffuser and tossing confetti.
 (G)I-dle performed the single on 32nd Korea PD Awards which aired on April 29, 2020.
 On June 23, 2020, the group performed the single on KCON:TACT 2020 Summer.
 They also performed it on KBS Music Bank's Mid-Year Special: "Music Bank Cinema" on June 26.

 Critical reception

 Karina Macias from Wild949 stated the song dives into various genres from Bollywood, pop, and trap and praising the group's soft and fierce looks in the music video.
-Crystal Bell of MTV described it as a "dark, trap-infused song with lyrics that riff on contrasts — light and dark, purity and sin — to communicate the idea that true divinity comes from knowing and trusting yourself."
+Crystal Bell from MTV wrote "Oh My God" is the natural evolution of their trendy sound, building on the seething tension of "Lion" and adding a slow, simmering drop primed for the Western market, like a cozy sonic and thematic companion to Ariana Grande's "God Is a Woman."
 Kim Do-heon of IZM describes the track "convincing both fun listening and watching" as it crosses the Latin pop beat of "Senorita" and the heavy sound of 808 bass.

-Music critic Yang Sora placed the song at number 15 in 2020 K-Pop Settlement list.
-In her review, she commented, "(G)I-dle's growth has been impressive in 2020.
-It starts from a verse with simple piano riffs and an 808 base to a pre-chorus beating through with a strong rhythm, and to the chorus that makes the atmosphere unique with (G)I-dle's dreamy melody and heavy base. [...]

-Jeon So-yeon's producing continues to show high quality and the vocal skills of the members who successfully expresses what Soyeon creates and excel in their assigned roles.
-In particular, Minnie and Yuqi's vocals, which captivated the dreamy atmosphere before, and Miyeon and Soyeon's singing, which took charge of the attractive moments of the song, stand out.
-While Soojin and Shuhua, which was able to give smooth connections, also clearly shows the attractive points of the song. [...]
-"Oh My God" is a song in which all the members' competencies are prominent at the same time, the unique colours of (G)I-dle shine once again."
+Music critic Yang Sora from Tonplein placed the song at number 15 in her list of the best songs of 2020, praising the song's production and composition as well as the vocal skills of the group members.
+It was also ranked amongst the best K-pop songs of the year by Paper (28th), Dazed (18th), and Hypebae (unranked).